RRMoelker/quote-engine/webservice/README.md

 * Using Poetry for package management to easily pin versions
 * Using Django REST framework because it is the standard for REST endpoints and supports both XML and JSON out of the box.
 * Sticking to SQLite Django DB because this example setup does not require anything more.
-* Leaving user and group API endpoints from rest framework getting started to illustrate what the library has to offer when expanding.
+* Leaving user management API endpoints from rest framework getting started to illustrate the DB to browsable API features for possible future use.
 The quote example by itself does not quite justify the use of the library when a simple view endpoint would suffice.
 * The random quote endpoint uses a GET endpoint for simplicity of use.
 Do note that POST would be a more correct usage in a RESTFull API context.